Hanyaku-Chan/Collection-js/README.md

 ## Installation

-Use the package manager npm to install Collection.js.
+Use the package manager npm to install JSON-Collection.

 ```bash
 npm i json-collection